.png)

 FURNITURE DONATIONS:

-It's best to call ahead and speak with Clothing and Furniture Bank Director Dave Peoples at (803) 799-3853, ext.
-312, before your delivery.
-We cannot accept damaged furniture or items that surpass our storage capacities.
+• Before your delivery, it's best to call ahead and speak with Clothing and Furniture Bank Director Dave Peoples at (803) 799-3853, ext.
+312. We cannot accept damaged furniture or items that surpass our storage capacities.

 CURRENT NEEDS